TexasLAN/documents/code_of_conduct.md

 **Article VII** : **Interim Discipline**

 **Section 1.**  Interim Suspension.
 Upon receipt of a violation, the Standards Board with the VP of Standards may place Members on probation or suspension until a proper Hearing can be arranged.
-During the interim suspension, Members may be denied access to Fraternity activities or privileges (including chapter activities) for which the Member might otherwise be eligible, as the Standards Board may determine to be appropriate.
+During the interim suspension, Members may be denied access to Fraternity activities or privileges (including Chapter activities) for which the Member might otherwise be eligible, as the Standards Board may determine to be appropriate.

 Interim suspension may be imposed:

 - To ensure the safety and well-being of other Members, individuals, or property.
 - In order that a formal or informal investigation be performed of a potential violation.
-- If the Member poses a definite threat of disruption or interference with the normal operations of the university, a chapter or any other unit of the Fraternity.
+- If the Member poses a definite threat of disruption or interference with the normal operations of the University, a Chapter or any other unit of the Fraternity.

 **Article VIII: Reinstatement After Discipline**

 **Section 1.**  The decision of the Standards Board and VP of Standards is final.
 Cases may only be reopened in the event that new evidence is presented to the VP of Standards that they determine could reasonably lead to a different decision.

-**Section 2.**  The decision of the Standards Board and VP of Standards shall be publicized at the nearest chapter Meeting of Lambda Alpha Nu by the VP of Standards or a member of the Standards Board.
+**Section 2.**  The decision of the Standards Board and VP of Standards shall be publicized at the nearest Chapter Meeting of Lambda Alpha Nu by the VP of Standards or a member of the Standards Board.

 **Section 3.**  A disciplined or suspended Member shall, prior to any reinstatement to good standing, pay all regular fees and dues incurred prior to and during the disciplinary period, including general dues, unless exempt from the dues by the terms of the probation.